drewherron/keykammer/README.md

 Alice runs the program using a picture of her dog as the keyfile: `./keykammer -keyfile fluffy.jpg`.
 A SHA-256 hash is created from the file, to be used as both the room ID and the key to encrypt any messages.
 On a remote discovery server, no existing room is found with that room ID, so the room becomes `LISTED` (i.e., Alice's IP address is associated with that room ID).

 Bob runs the program with the same file.
-Hashing the file provides them with the room ID.
+Hashing the file provides him with the room ID.
 The remote discovery server looks up Alice's IP address by this room ID, and connects Bob *directly* to Alice's room.
-The two users now have a private chat room, directly encrypted using a key based on their arbitrary keyfile.
+The two users now have a private chatroom, directly encrypted using a key based on their arbitrary keyfile.

 By default, rooms have a capacity of only two users (this can be changed by command line argument).
 After Bob joins the room, the listing is removed from the discovery server.
 There is now no evidence on the discovery server that the room ever existed.
 When some third user runs the program using the same keyfile, the process starts over and a new room is created.

-Alice could have avoided listing the room on the discovery server entirely by using `-discovery-server none` (or any invalid address).
+Alice could have entirely avoided listing the room on the discovery server by using `-discovery-server none` (or any invalid address).
 This starts the chat server locally, without using any discovery server.
 In this case, Bob would need Alice's IP address, and would run the program using `-connect IP:PORT`.

+If you want to use a discovery server but you don't trust my central discovery server, you can run your own using `-discovery-server-mode`.
+Then supply the address to that server when running a client with `-discovery-server ADDRESS`.

 ### Features

-- **File-based room discovery** - Any file creates a unique chat room ID
+- **File-based room discovery** - Any file creates a unique chatroom ID
 - **Internet-wide P2P chat** - Users anywhere can connect using discovery server
 - **Real-time bidirectional messaging** - Send and receive messages instantly
 - **End-to-end encryption** - AES-256-GCM encryption of all chat messages